trong0dn/pelican-state-machine/README.txt

 Solution: Modify the initial transition in the vehiclesEnabled state to enter the vehiclesGreenInt substate.
-In addition, change the target of the TIMEOUT transition for state pedestriansFlash from vehiclesEnabled to vehiclesGreen.
+In addition, change the target of the TIMEOUT transition for state pedestriansFlash from pedestriansEnabled to vehiclesGreen.
+Also set isPedestrianWaiting flag to false after transition from vehiclesGreen to vehiclesYellow, as the button request has been fulfilled.

 ## Technical Specifications